 Martinez began her career at ABC in the early 1970s and has remained at the network throughout her career.
 Her duties include preparing the 9:30 am news broadcast as well as the noon and 5 pm editions of Eyewitness News; coordinating live shots and news breaks.
 In the mid-1990s Martinez set out on a “passion project” and directed several documentaries on African-American quilt making, among them, Spirit of The Individual and Cloth Sings to Me.

 Martinez became involved in the Guild when fellow AD John Steinmetz, unbeknownst to her, suggested her to be part of the 1984 Negotiating Committee.
 This prompted her to start regularly attending Eastern AD/SM/PA Council meetings and in 1984 was elected as an alternate and has continued to serve on the Council ever since.
-Martinez was also a member of the Guild’s National Board from 1991-2003.
-For her contributions to the Guild, Martinez was the recipient of the Franklin J. Schaffner Achievement Award, given to an Associate Director or Stage Manager in recognition of their service to the industry and DGA.
+Martinez also served on the Guild’s National Board from 1991-2003.
+In 2003, Martinez was the recipient of the Franklin J. Schaffner Achievement Award, given to an Associate Director or Stage Manager in recognition of their service to the industry and DGA.